aleshaleksey/fansys23/08-spell-list.md

 At the end of the spell, the acute phase ends, but the targets make a *second* CON save.
 If they fail this save, the target becomes a carrier.
 After 24 hours the disease progresses into one of those specified on the disease table (TODO).

-**Upcast**: For every MP dice above 5, the caster may select an extra 2 targets.
+**Upcast**: For every MP die above 5, the caster may select an extra 2 targets.

 **Global**: Create a zone of pestilence with a radius of 300ft that lasts for a day (the caster must select the disease at the start of the casting).
 All entities that enter the zone must make a CON save at dusk, or become diseased.
 From that point they are considered carriers and at dawn they enter the acute phase of the disease (this acts like the local spell- see above).